 1. Survivors/ Strugglers

 Firstly, Survivors or strugglers are financially needy people.
-They are poor, low-skilled, ill-educated, without strong social bonds, elderly and passive in contrast to innovators.
+In contrast to innovators, they are poor, low-skilled, ill-educated, without strong social bonds, elderly and passive.
 They avoid risk because of feeling powerless.
-It seems like their prime motive to meet safety and security demands.
+It seems like their prime motive is to meet safety and security demands.

 Makers are practical people with strong traditional values, constructive skills, self-sufficiency, and enough income.
 They live within a conventional context of family, practical work, and also physical recreation.
 Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful government intrusion on individual rights.

 For example, a religious leader has traditional values.